ErnesG/ErnesG/README.md

 Hi My name is Ernesto
  I am a Full Stack Web Developer:
-* Passionate  about creating tech solutions to make people's life easy, always leveraging on latest technologies.
-Focused on continuos learning and self improvement.
-Providing solutions using these amazing developement tools:
+* Passionate about building tech solutions that simplify people's lives by leveraging the latest technologies.
+Committed to continuous learning and self-improvement while delivering solutions with cutting-edge development tools:
 - ReactJS
 - Express JS
 - ViteJs